-v Entering into hedging (making an investment to reduce the risk of adverse price movements or to offset

-- potential losses/gains in a Company security) or other monetization transactions or similar arrangements with respect to the Company's securities. - Engaging in transactions in publicly-traded options on Company securities (such as puts, calls, and other derivative securities). - Entering into pledging arrangements with respect to Company securities.
+- Entering into hedging (making an investment to reduce the risk of adverse price movements or to offset potential losses/gains in a Company security) or other monetization transactions or similar arrangements with respect to the Company's securities. - Engaging in transactions in publicly-traded options on Company securities (such as puts, calls, and other derivative securities). - Entering into pledging arrangements with respect to Company securities.

-COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION
+TALENT AND COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

-The members of the Compensation Committee as of January 29, 2022 were Frances P. Philip, Edward M. Schmults, and Carrie M. Tharp.
-None of the members of the Compensation Committee are now serving or previously have served as employees or officers of the Company or any subsidiary, nor has any member of the Compensation Committee engaged in any related party transaction with the Company.
-None of the Company's executive officers serve as directors of, or in any compensation-related capacity for, companies with which members of the Compensation Committee are affiliated.
+The members of the Talent and Compensation Committee as of February 3, 2024 were Frances P. Philip, Kristina Cashman, and Carrie M. Tharp.
+None of the members of the Talent and Compensation Committee are now serving or previously have served as employees or officers of the Company or any subsidiary, nor has any member of the Talent and Compensation Committee engaged in any related party transaction with the Company.
+None of the Company's executive officers serve as directors of, or in any compensation-related capacity for, companies with which members of the Talent and Compensation Committee are affiliated.